 Security Tip: Multiple Rate Limits

 I’m always talking about avoiding using IP address in your rate limiter, since it’s so easily changed through botnets, VPNs, and good old fashioned spoofing.
 Instead, I recommend you use something else like a username or email address.
-However, using only username/email makes it really easy to denial-of-service someone out of their account1.
+However, using only username/email makes it really easy to denial-of-service someone out of their account.

-When it comes to a simple rate limiter2, you want to rate limit on both IP address and username/email, while keeping them independent of each other to prevent one from being easily rotated to bypass the limiter.
+When it comes to a simple rate limiter, you want to rate limit on both IP address and username/email, while keeping them independent of each other to prevent one from being easily rotated to bypass the limiter.

 As we would expect, Laravel has the goods with it’s Multiple Rate Limits feature: